Background

 Now we can calculate the box dimension of our point cloud with the

-the x, y, and z coordinates, but it defaults to the first three columns
+of the x, y, and z coordinates, but it defaults to the first three

-in the point cloud data frame.
-We can also set the lower cutoff, or the
+columns in the point cloud data frame.
+We can also set the lower cutoff,

-smallest box size.
-Since our point cloud resolution is 1 cm, we set the
+or the smallest box size.
+Since our point cloud resolution is 1 cm, we

-Let’s take a look at the summary data and extract the box dimension
+default.
+Let’s take a look at the summary data and extract the box

 # Box Dimension Summary